-V. Calibration in terms of ambient dose equivalent (60Co, 137Cs)
+V. Comparison and calibration in terms of ambient dose equivalent (60Co, 137Cs)

-The transfer chamber is positioned in air, with its axis in the reference plane.
+The primary standard, transfer chamber or national reference standard is positioned in air, with its axis in the reference plane.

-The calibration coefficient, N_H , is determined using the relation where:
+For a transfer chamber or national reference standard, the calibration coefficient, N_H , is determined using the relation where:

-$$N_H = \dot{H}^(10)/I_H$$ , (5)
+$$N_H = \dot{H}^(10)/I_H \quad , \tag{5}$$

-$\dot{H}^(10)$ is the ambient dose equivalent rate, which for 60 Co radiation is measured using the BIPM standard and for 137 Cs radiation is deduced by calculation from the measured air-kerma rate;
+\dot{H}^ (10) is the ambient dose equivalent rate, which for 60 Co radiation is measured using the BIPM standard and for 137 Cs radiation is deduced by calculation from the measured air-kerma rate;

-I_H is the ionization current measured by the transfer chamber under the BIPM reference conditions of air temperature, pressure and humidity.
+I_H is the ionization current measured by the chamber under the BIPM reference conditions of air temperature, pressure and humidity.

-The conditions of measurement at the BIPM are given in Tables 7 and 11 for 60Co and 137Cs, respectively.
-The physical constants and correction factors used in the ionometric determination of the ambient dose equivalent are given in [3] and in Table 10 for 60Co and in Tables 12 and 13 for 137Cs.
+The conditions of measurement at the BIPM are given in Tables 7 and 11 for 60 Co and 137 Cs, respectively.
+The physical constants and correction factors used in the ionometric determination of the ambient dose equivalent are given in [3] and in Table 10 for 60 Co and in Tables 12 and 13 for 137 Cs.